marinbilba/IGift/README.md

 As a user, I want to be able to leave joined group - DONE
 As a user, I want to share my wish lists to my “family members” - DONE
 As a user, I want to see the other "family members" wish lists and items - DONE
+As a user, I want to delete the created wish items - DONE
+As a user, I want to delete the created wish lists - NOT IMPL

 **S**
 As a user, I want to be able to synchronize the calendar on the app with the calendar on Facebook in order to know about upcoming birthdays and events - NOT IMPL